francescodelprato/francescodelprato.github.io/index.md

 #### Contacts

-To get in touch with me, just send me an email using the link at the bottom of this page.
+To get in touch, just send me an email using the link at the bottom of this page.